Our website uses cookies for statistical purposes.

 Not all types of companies in Austria require business licenses, however, there are certain industries in which these are mandatory and the procedure of obtaining them can be quite lengthy.

 Among the operations that need licenses and permits are import and export, finances, and telecommunications.
-These are regulated by specific authorities that may also impose specific share capital requirements, such is the case of banks and insurance companies that are regulated by the Austrian National Bank.
+These are regulated by specific authorities that may also impose specific share capital requirements, such as the case of banks and insurance companies that are regulated by the Austrian National Bank.

 If you need assistance in such matters, our Austrian company formation officers can help you.